-Zucchinis contain most of the nutrients that a baby needs, so it would be a good addition to a baby’s diet plan right from an early age.
+Zucchinis contain most of the nutrients that a baby needs, so it would be an excellent addition to a baby’s diet plan right from an early age.

-When Can You Introduce Zucchini to a Baby?
+When Can You Introduce Zucchini to Your Baby?

-In order to reduce the chances of an allergic reaction in a baby, it would be best to introduce the zucchini until he is around eight to ten months old.
+In order to reduce the chances of an allergic reaction in a baby, it would be best to introduce the zucchini when your baby is around eight to ten months old.

 Health Benefits of Zucchini for Babies

 As mentioned above, zucchinis have a lot of health benefits to offer to your baby.
-Some of these benefits are mentioned below:
+Some of these benefits are discussed below:

 1. Calcium Content

 Courgette or zucchini contains calcium, which is needed for bone development and teeth of a child.
 It also plays a part in transporting the nutrients within the body.